 Change is scary.
-And for car enthusiasts, we'll experience more change in the next 10 years than we have in the past 50.
+And for car enthusiasts, we’ll experience more change in the next 10 years than we have in the past 50, according to the head of Mercedes-Benz’ Silicon Valley R&D lab.
 While the whole automotive world could devolve into some Syd Mead-style sci-fi dystopia, for us — the gearheads willing to embrace the 21st century — the future will not suck.
-As a matter of fact, it's going to be fucking awesome.
+As a matter of fact, it’s going to be fucking awesome.

 Now I’m all for grease-encrusted afternoons in a stuffy garage huffing caustic fumes and absorbing toxic fluids through my skin.
 It’s one of the few cathartic things left in my life.
 But over 15 years ago, I had an epiphany while picking up brake pads for my 510.